Synerise: IT Infrastructure

 The company develops proprietary AI technologies: data processing, a database system, and an open platform.
 As an all-in-one ecosystem, the Synerise platform processes billions of user data events in real-time, across multiple channels, which allows for the creation of personalized customer shopping paths, and comprehensive customer relationship management.
 Until June 2018, the Synerise platform had analyzed for its customers over 4 billion purchase transactions, with a value of almost 10 billion Euro per month, and it’s capable of processing 100 thousands of simultaneous requests per second, for personalized content based on deep, dynamic segmentation all over the world.
 The company has in its systems transaction data and behavioral data on the subject of nearly 120 billion transactions, which corresponds to approximately 5 percent of Polish GDP.

-Synerise is one of the few companies that created its own database from scratch.
-With an extensive product SDK, the Synerise platform can build a coherent ecosystem including a mobile application, built-in marketing automation tool, scoring system, loyalty program, and gamification mechanism—integrated with a PoS, registration, SSO, and e-commerce systems, with the ability to observe interactions and transactions in offline locations.
+Synerise created its own database from scratch.
+With a product called SDK, the Synerise platform can build a coherent ecosystem including a mobile application, built-in marketing automation tool, scoring system, loyalty program, and gamification mechanism—integrated with a PoS, registration, SSO, and e-commerce systems, with the ability to observe interactions and transactions in offline locations.